 - All students should develop the skills for lifelong learning

-- Ms Elizabeth Twohigg – Head of English Faculty
+Ms Elizabeth Twohigg (ET) – Head of English Faculty

-- Mrs Fran Foster – English (part time) KS3 Co-ordinator
+Mrs Fran Foster (FF) – English, KS5 Co-ordinator

-- Mrs Vicki Palmer – Teacher, Achievement First Lead and DoA (Lower School)
+Mrs Vicki Palmer (VP) – English, Achievement First Lead and DoA (Year 7)

-- Mr Duncan Powell – English, Deputy Headteacher
+Mr Duncan Powell (DJP) – English, Deputy Headteacher (Curriculum)

 In English it is so important that students get a sense of the world in which they live.
 The texts we study are varied but we also encourage students to visit the cinema and theatre and read around every topic they study to enrich their understanding of Literature and Language.
 Where possible we provide opportunities to visit the Royal Theatre in Bath and are lucky enough to have Mrs Bryden who is the lead on the Theatre Club in our Faculty.
 We also ensure that every year group has an author visit where authors give a talk and run a Q and A session where students can purchase the novels, have them signed and meet the author.